This blog post was written by Joe Denton and Jenneva Vargas.

 There are a number of tools available that track conversion rates, bounce rates, and other conversion rate optimization (CRO) metrics – but Lucky Orange stands out from the others.
 What makes this tool great is its depth of data combined with the immediacy of tracking visitors.

 Lucky Orange produces video recordings of users interacting with your website, and it also includes heat-map visualization, live chat, real-time visitor analysis, visitor polling, and additional features.
 We began using Lucky Orange for a client three weeks ago, and the insights we’ve gained are worth much more than the $7 we pay per month.
 We love it so much that we’ve written a feature-by-feature breakdown and our opinions of each – just for you!

 The video recording feature is the primary reason we were excited to try Lucky Orange.
 This feature captures the viewport of users on your site, showing their mouse movements, clicks, and time spent idle/reading.
-These recordings are saved in the system with metrics such as time spent on website, number of pages viewed, browser/OS information, and other metrics that you can see below.
+These recordings are saved in the system with metrics such as time spent on the website, the number of pages viewed, browser/OS information, and other metrics that you can see below.

 Using these metrics, combined with the recordings themselves, we have been able to gather more specific and targeted data about our users’ interactions, as well as the shortcomings of certain pages on our site.
 For a page designed to convert customers, it is extremely valuable to watch the actions of users who failed to convert.
-We had a general understanding where in the conversion funnel a user was lost prior, but with Lucky Orange we can see exactly how far into a specific step a user got before leaving the page.
+We had a general understanding wherein the conversion funnel a user was lost prior, but with Lucky Orange, we can see exactly how far into a specific step a user got before leaving the page.

 A Variety of Heat Maps